Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 ## Introduction

 The purpose of this project is to create a recurrent neural network model to predict future stock market prices according to previous price ranges.
-The number of days the model is trained with will be treated as a hyperparameter, with the values tested for the hyperparameter ranging from 5 to 15.
-This model will be tested for accuracy based on its ability to predict stock values of the next day.In addition to this, the model will be tested on whether it correctly predicts a positive or negative change in stock price and how close it is to the total amount of increase or decrease in the stock price.
+The model will receive information for a number of days, which will be treated as a hyperparameter, and output a prediction of the stock value for the next day.
+This model will be tested for accuracy based on its ability to predict stock values of the next day.
+In addition to this, the model will be tested on whether it correctly predicts a positive or negative change in stock price.

-This recurrent neural network will be trained to both predict whether a stock price will increase or decrease, and separately predict by how much the stock will increase or decrease.
-As a result, this recurrent neural network will utilize both standard classification (increase or decrease) and standard regression.
+This recurrent neural network utilizes standard classification to predict an increase or decrease, and standard regression to predict the stock value for the next day.

-This project will utilize a simple Recurrent Neural Network Model as well as a Long Short Term Memory Model for the prediction of the stock market.
+This project utilizes a Recurrent Neural Network (RNN) Model as well as a Long Short Term Memory (LSTM) Model  for the prediction of the stock market.
 Since stock prices often have various trends it is essential to see the previous data to aid in one's prediction on the future data.
 Hence RNN and LSTM are very suitable for this project as they can store previous trends and make a highly accurate predictions.

 ## Model